Kirkdale

 (St Gregory’s Minster, Kirkdale, North Yorkshire, Archaeological Investigations and Historical Context, Philip Rahtz and Lorna Watts, 2021, 290 to 292).

-It is possible that the site marks an early Anglo Saxon monastery, of which the Church is the surviving part (Archaeology at Kirkdale, Supplement to the Ryedale Historian No 18 (1996 to 1997), Lorna Watts, Jane Grenville and Philip Rahtz, 1), though as above, the use of minister does not necessarily mean that is the case.
+It is possible that the site marks an early Anglo Saxon monastery, of which the Church is the surviving part (Archaeology at Kirkdale, Supplement to the Ryedale Historian No 18 (1996 to 1997), Lorna Watts, Jane Grenville and Philip Rahtz, 1), though the use of minister does not necessarily mean that is the case.

-There are two elegant tomb stones within its grounds which are once said to have borne the name of King Oethelwald, but see above.
 More recent excavations tend to suggest that the church at Kirkdale was important.

 There is a local legend that the original intention was to build the church near Nawton and Wombleton, but a stone, chosen to mark the spot, was mysteriously found the next morning in Kirkdale.
 It was moved back to the intended site, but once again returned to the dale.
 So the church was built there.
 The story was later recorded in the diary of a schoolmaster of Appleton le Moors, F C Dawson, in his entry after a visit to Kirkdale on 14 June 1843.